 If you’ve ever wondered how you could watch and be a part of this experience, we're here to help!
 We spoke to a few industry experts to break down everything you need to know about this special week,

 What Is New York Bridal Fashion Week?

 New York Bridal Fashion Week is an industry event where designers and brands reveal their latest collections, twice a year in October and April, to brides, retail buyers, and the media.
 In years past, designers would showcase their new lines by hosting intimate events, presentations, and large-scale runway shows.
-However, given the virtual nature of today’s world, more and more people now have access to each collection as they're released.
+However, given the virtual nature of today’s world, individuals now have access to each collection as they're released.

-Legacy designers like Monique Lhullier, Marchesa, Amsale, and Maggie Sottero (to name a few) will all present—alongside smaller and newer brands—during a jam-packed three-day virtual and in-person affair.
+Legacy designers like Monique Lhullier, Marchesa, and Amsale will all present—alongside smaller and newer brands—during a jam-packed three- to four-day affair.
 Coordinated by The Council of Fashion Designers of America (CFDA), the sole owner and organizer of the Fashion Week schedule, along with The Bridal Council, the shows are set to begin each day at 9:00 am EST, and end each evening between 5:00 pm and 6:00 pm EST.

 How to Watch Virtually

 Pre-pandemic, each brand would send out invitations to a curated list of industry professionals to unveil their newest creations.
-Once revealed, images of the collections would be circulated to media outlets to be viewed by the general public.
+Once released, images of the collections would then be distributed to media outlets for the general public.
 Thankfully, you no longer need an invite to experience the shows in all their glory.
 The CFDA, The Bridal Council, and individual bridal designers have collectively and creatively adapted to virtual procedures—and now offer virtual shows, recordings, panel discussions, and more for public consumption.

 How to Follow the Trends